-In COMSOL Multiphysics, very thin laminates are analyzed using the equivalent single layer theory through the Layered Linear Elastic Materialin the Membrane interface.
-This material model is a membrane version, with zero bending and shear energies, of the layered linear elastic material model in the Shell interface, which is based on the First Order Shear Deformation theory.
+In COMSOL Multiphysics, very thin laminates are analyzed using the equivalent single layer theory through the Linear Elastic Material, Layered in the Membrane interface.
+This material model is a membrane version, with zero bending and shear energies, of the Linear Elastic Material, Layered material model in the Shell interface, which is based on the First Order Shear Deformation theory.